braksator/webarchiver/README.md

 This is still a lot better than deduplicating with an IDE, which I tried beforehand, and had the IDE run out of memory and crash.
 Slow and steady wins the race!

+- 1000 files (18MB) with 500 cache takes 8 minutes for 1 pass.
+- 1000 files (18MB) with true cache takes 3 minutes for 1 pass.
 - 2500 files (50MB) with 500 cache takes 2.5 hours for 1 pass.
+- 2500 files (50MB) with true cache takes 40 minutes for 1 pass.

 Your mileage may vary based on machine specs.
 More analysis is needed here, particularly in how the **cache** option factors in.
 No doubt once it hits the cache limit it will do a lot more disk reads.